-10 Books From Your Childhood That Have Life Lessons For Your College Years
+10 Children's Books With Life Lessons For College

 The things we read as children tend to stick with us.
 But when we were kids, books were a way to travel to fantastical worlds — Oz, Narnia, Hogwarts, that high school with all the rich kids in Gossip Girl — so we didn't always pick up on the underlying messages when we were little.
 Sometimes we have to wait years to fully understand the simplest of children's stories.
 Like Shel Silverstein's The Giving Tree.
 Reading it as a little kid, it's a cutesy story about a very nice tree.
 When you're 20, it's a sobering reminder to CALL YOUR MOM.